 What Will School Look Like?

-This glimpse of our “new normal” absolutely shatters my heart as well, and I just can’t bear to send my children back to school if this is what it’s going to be like for them.
+This glimpse of our “new normal” absolutely shatters my heart, and I just can’t bear to send my children back to school.

 Gone are the days when children can leisurely peruse through the books in their school’s library.
 Gone are the days when children can play Red Rover, Tag, or Duck Duck Goose at recess with their friends.
 Gone are the days when a child can simply look up at their teacher warmly smiling at them.
 It seems like everything that my children love about school will be stripped away, leaving them with broken hearts.